abhilipsasahoo03/My-Hashnode-Articles/clh84dvqv000c09li8d0h7qre.md

 🔹He also explained how to optimize a profile to cater to a time-constrained audience.

 We have all heard of the seven-second rule of how recruiters skim through the resume of a candidate to scan the most important information.
-In an era, where most of the content se consume on social media is short form and always auto-rolling, it is becoming rather difficult to keep the audience on their toes with the long-form content.
+In an era, where most of the content that is consumed on social media is short form and always auto-rolling, it is becoming rather difficult to keep the audience on their toes with the long-form content.
 So it is important to optimise your profile, website/portfolio and your content in a manner that doesn't take too much time away from the audience, and doesn't leave them with a feeling of "time spent unworthily".

 Point to remember: Bullets over paragraphs, anytime.
 Bullet points make each of your point precise and your content less congested than usual, which is a great way to retain attention.